amitdubeyup/coding-learning-resources/dsa/questions.md

 1. Find second largest number

-To find the second largest number in an array, iterate through the array, keeping track of the largest and second largest elements.
+To find the second largest number in an array, iterate through the array once, keeping track of the largest and second largest elements.
+Handle cases where duplicates exist or array has less than 2 elements.

+Time Complexity: O(n)
+Space Complexity: O(1)

 ```javascript
 function secondLargest(arr) {